-Our story of how to promote your business through a two-minute easy to watch eFilm for your website and social media.
+This is our story of how we created a two-minute easy to watch eFilm for our website and social media, and how you can do the same to promote your business.

 Leeza: This is Dave.
 He’s going to make an eFilm about Business Clan.